 Precautions to Take When Using Dyed Mulch (for You and Your Pets)

-If the colored mulch that you are using is not certified, why would you wish to take a chance in handling it with your bare hands?
+If the colored mulch that you are using is not certified, there is no reason to take a chance in handling it with your bare hands.
 It is recommended policy, therefore, to wear garden gloves whenever you will be touching this product.
 But what about our dogs and cats?
-Since we regard our pets as part of the family, guarding their health as we would guard our children's health -- and since they do not normally wear protective gloves -- it makes sense to keep them away from areas covered with such mulch.
+Since we regard our pets as part of the family, guarding their health as we would guard our children's health (and since they do not normally wear protective gloves) it makes sense to keep them away from areas covered with such mulch.